shoebabdullah/kraftwerk/README.md

 | Our company achieved record growth              | 1     |
 | Inflation pressures negatively impacted margins | 0     |

 ## This document serves as an independent evaluation set, utilized both to stress-test the model's predictive accuracy and to automatically extract actionable strategic Pros and Cons.
-Evaluation Document : NYSE_NKE_2023 https://github.com/shoebabdullah/kraftwerk/blob/main/NYSE_NKE_2023.pdf
+Evaluation Document : NYSE_NKE_2023 (Nike FY 2023 Impact Report) https://github.com/shoebabdullah/kraftwerk/blob/main/NYSE_NKE_2023.pdf

+The workflow of this capstone project is split into two core phases.

+First, a multi-model supervised learning architecture is trained and cross-validated on a 3,000-sentence textual dataset (CapstoneDataSet.csv).

+Second, the optimized model is applied during production inference to process unseen layouts within the Nike Fiscal Year 2023 Impact Report.
+Project success is benchmarked on the pipeline's capability to accurately extract, categorize, and visualize corporate Pros and Cons from this raw impact disclosure document.

 ## Step 1: Data Preparation